jamesa08/MIDIAnimatorDocs/docs/source/index.md

 - [Fake Blender Python API Module (for code completion)](https://github.com/nutti/fake-bpy-module)
 - [Blender Python API Documentation](https://docs.blender.org/api/2.91/)

+Thank you to David Reed, Professor of Computer Science at Capital Univeristy advising this project and assisting with algorithims and data structures.

 <!-- ## Table of Contents -->

 ```{toctree}